Living with Autism | Parenting, Advocacy & Daily Support

 Sensory Reactivity in Autistic Adults

 Autistic individuals often experience a range of sensory reactivity differences, which can significantly impact how they perceive and navigate the world.
-These differences include sensory hyperreactivity, hyporeactivity, and sensory seeking behaviors.
+These differences include sensory hyperreactivity, hyporeactivity, and sensory-seeking behaviors.
+The patterns that show up in childhood usually carry forward in some form, which is why building self-awareness and self-advocacy around sensory profile early is one of the most useful long-term gifts a family can give.

 Hyperreactivity Experiences